Booyaka101/dynamic-jobs-economy/README.md

 - `/djeconomy refreshjobs <player>` - Reload a player's job data from DB (online only)
 - `/djeconomy invalidatejobs <player>` - Invalidate cached job data (online only)

 Note: Large economy amounts at or above the configured threshold require confirmation within the configured expiry window using `/djeconomy confirm`.
-You'll be prompted to provide a reason in chat; it will be stored with the confirmation and shown in history.
+The Admin Economy GUI will prompt you to select a reason (or Skip Reason); it will be stored with the confirmation and shown in history.
 Configure via `economy.admin_confirmation.threshold` and `economy.admin_confirmation.expiry_seconds` in `config.yml` and apply changes with `/djeconomy reload`.

 ### Tab Completion